Director-Singhachan/vehicle-control-center/walkthrough.md

-# Supabase Connection Timeout Fix
+# Supabase Connection Timeout Fix & Query Optimization

 ## Problem
 The application was experiencing timeouts when fetching dashboard data.
 Logs showed that `vehicleService` was hanging at `Checking authentication...`, causing all parallel requests in `useDashboard` to time out after 30 seconds.

-The root cause was identified as `supabase.auth.getSession()` hanging indefinitely in some scenarios, likely due to token refresh issues or client state desynchronization.
-Additionally, `authStore` was skipping session verification when cached data was present, potentially leaving the Supabase client in an uninitialized state.
+Additionally, queries were fetching all columns (`select('*')`), which increased load and latency.

 ## Changes Made